Neural incomplete factorization: learning preconditioners for the conjugate gradient method: Introduction

 \section{Introduction}

 Solving large-scale systems of linear equations is a fundamental problem in computing science.
 Available solving techniques can be divided into \textit{direct} and \textit{iterative} methods.
 While direct methods, which rely on computing the inverse or factorizing the matrix, obtain accurate solutions they do not scale well for large-scale problems.
-Therefore, iterative methods, which repeatedly refine an initial guess to approach the exact solution, are used in practice when an approximation of the solution is sufficient \cite{golub2013matrix}.\looseness=-1
+Therefore, iterative methods, which repeatedly refine an initial guess to approach the exact solution, are used in practice when an approximation of the solution is sufficient \citep{golub2013matrix}. \looseness=-1

-The conjugate gradient method is a classical iterative method for solving equation systems of the form $Ax = b$ where the matrix $A$ is symmetric and positive definite.
-Problems of this form arise naturally in the discretization of elliptical PDEs, such as the Poisson equation, and a wide range of optimization problems, such as quadratic programs and primal-dual interior-point methods \cite{pearson2020, POTRA2000281}.
-The convergence speed of the method thereby depends on the condition number $\kappa(A)$ of the input matrix $A$ \cite{golub2013matrix}.
-Therefore, it is common practice to improve the spectral properties of the equation system before solving it.
-This is typically achieved by preconditioning, where the original system of equations is multiplied with a preconditioning matrix to improve its spectral properties.
-An approximate inverse of the matrix, $P^{-1} \approx A^{-1}$, is computed and the original equation system is replaced by $P^{-1}Ax = P^{-1}b$, which aims to improve the convergence properties \cite{carson2022}.
-Despite the critical importance of preconditioners for practical performance, it has proven notoriously difficult to find good designs for a general class of problems \cite{saad2003}.
+The conjugate gradient method is a classical iterative method for solving equation systems of the form $\mA \vx = \vb$ where the matrix $\mA$ is symmetric and positive definite.
+Further, the matrix is typically assumed to be sparse in the sense that it contains few non-zero elements \citep{carson2022}.
+Problems of this form arise naturally in the discretization of elliptical PDEs, such as the Poisson equation, and a wide range of optimization problems, such as quadratic programs \citep{pearson2020, POTRA2000281}.
+The convergence speed of the method thereby depends on the spectral properties of the matrix $\mA$ \citep{golub2013matrix}.
+Therefore, it is common practice to improve the spectral properties of the equation system by preconditioning before solving it.
+Despite the critical importance of preconditioners for practical performance, it has proven notoriously difficult to find good designs for a general class of problems \citep{saad2003}.\looseness=-1

-Recent advances in data-driven optimization combine classical optimization algorithms with data-driven approaches.
-The idea is to replace hand-crafted heuristics with methods parameterized by neural networks that are trained against data \cite{banert2021learnedcoptim, chen2021learning}.
-In this work, we are combining these data-driven methods with results known from sparse matrix theory by representing the matrix of the linear equation system as a graph that forms the input to a graph neural network.
-We then train the network to predict a suitable preconditioner for a given problem with our neural network.
+Recent advances in data-driven optimization combine classical optimization algorithms with data-driven methods.
+A common approach is replacing hand-crafted heuristics with parameterized functions such as neural networks that are trained against data \citep{banert2021learnedcoptim, chen2021learning}.
+In this work, we combine this methodology with results known from sparse matrix theory by representing the matrix of the linear equation system as a graph that forms the input to a graph neural network.
+We then train the network on a set of training problems to predict suitable preconditioners.